ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Use Ameba as Server to communicate with Client.rst

 -  Ameba x 1

--  Laptop(Make sure it is connected to the same network domain as Ameba, and tcp tools are installed.)
+-  Laptop（Make sure it is connected to the same network domain as Ameba, and tcp tools are installed.）

 Example